ainsleydev/website/content/posts/optimise-seo/index.md

 ## Wrapping up

-It's clear that with just a little extra time and effort as a developer you can help increase the PSI and your chances to rank highly.
-A lot of responsibility falls on a developer to ensure a website is SEO friendly, and by using just some of the tips and tricks above can ensure you won't be left behind in the SERP's.
+It's clear that with just a little extra time and effort as a developer you can help increase the PSI and your chances of ranking highly.
+A lot of responsibility falls on a developer to ensure a website is SEO friendly, but using just some of the tips and tricks above will ensure that you or your client's website won't be left behind in the SERPs.